The Rev. Noe Carias says although he's in the United States illegally, he's no "bad hombre"

 Carias is one of the undocumented immigrants the administration of former President Barack Obama considered less of a priority, as ICE officers focused on deporting felons.
 Under President Donald Trump, the policy has shifted.

-ICE guidelines now direct officers to "take enforcement action against all removable aliens."
-ICE has reported that in the first 100 days after President Trump signed executive orders on immigration enforcement, arrests of undocumented immigrants with no other criminal convictions were up more than 50% compared
+ICE guidelines now direct officers to “take enforcement action against all removable aliens.”
+ICE has reported that in the first 100 days after President Trump signed executive orders on immigration enforcement, arrests of undocumented immigrants with no other criminal convictions were up more than 50% compared to last year.

 Aside from Carias, other religious leaders who have been arrested on immigration violations include a Georgia deacon and his wife, a pastor in Northern Virginia and a minister in Oceanside, California.